maciejslawik/freshmail/README.md

 * Test connection
 * Send transactional emails
 * Send SMS messages
-* Creating a new campaign
+* Create a new campaign
-* Editing, deleting, testing and sending an existing campaign
+* Edit, delete, test and send an existing campaign
+* Create, delete, get data about and edit a subscriber
-* Registering a new account
+* Register a new account
-* Spam-testing an email
+* Spam-test an email